 The second phase of the war, which began on February 11 on the 1940 of the year after a massive ten-day preparation, ended in victory.
 Until the end of February, the Red Army managed to reach all those lines that it planned to reach before the new year, and push the Finns back to the second line of defense, constantly creating a threat to the encirclement of their troops.
 7 March 1940, the Finnish government sent its delegation to Moscow to participate in peace negotiations, which ended with the conclusion of a peace treaty on March 12.
 It stipulated that all the territorial claims of the USSR (the ones that were discussed at the talks on the eve of the war) would be satisfied.
 As a result, the border on the Karelian Isthmus moved away from Leningrad to 120 – 130 kilometers, to the Soviet Union the whole Karelian Isthmus with Vyborg, the Vyborg Bay with islands, the western and northern shores of Lake Ladoga, a number of islands in the Gulf of Finland, part of the Rybachiy Peninsulas, and the Peninsula, and a half of the peninsula, Hanko and the marine area around it were leased to the USSR for 30 years.

-For the Red Army, victory in the Winter War came at a high price: irretrievable losses were, according to various sources, from 95 to 167 thousand people, another 200-300 thousand people were injured and frostbite.
-In addition, Soviet troops suffered heavy losses in technology, primarily in tanks: out of almost 2300 tankswho went into battle at the beginning of the war, about 650 were completely destroyed and 1500 were shot down.
-In addition, moral losses were severe: both the army command and the whole country, despite the massive propaganda, understood that the military force of the USSR needed urgent modernization.
-It began during the Winter War, but, alas, was never completed until June 22, 1941.
+For the Red Army, victory in the Winter War came at a high price: irrecoverable losses amounted, according to various estimates, to 95 to 167 thousand people, about 200-300 thousand more were wounded and frostbitten.
+In addition, Soviet troops suffered heavy losses in equipment, primarily in tanks: Of the nearly 2300 tanks that went into battle at the beginning of the war, about 650 were completely destroyed and 1500 were destroyed.
+In addition, moral losses were also heavy: both the command of the army and the whole country, despite the massive propaganda, understood that the military force of the USSR needed urgent modernization.
+It began during the Winter War, but, alas, it was never completed until June 22, 1941.

 Between truth and fiction